Plans for new Whitburn Coastal Conservation Centre

 " The addition of a fresh new visitor space at Souter is an exciting prospect.
 It will allow far more people to engage in activities and hands on experiences around nature and heritage than the lighthouse alone can accommodate.
 At the moment, the ranger team and Whitburn Coastal Conservation Group don’t have an indoor area to deliver events, so they’re looking forward to making good use of the centre.
 We want local residents and visitors to enjoy using it, for it to feel like a natural link between the lighthouse and the coastal park, a sort of stepping stone between a historic building and the outdoor environment.
 We hope that people will let us know their views on our draft proposals."

 The proposed centre will replace the current bird ringing hut in Souter’s main car park with a small, low carbon footprint energy efficient building that will sensitively blend with the surroundings.
-A planning application will be lodged later this year.
-If plans are given the green light, building is expected to be completed in 2021.
+Plans were approved by South Tyneside Council in June 2020.
+If work goes to schedule, the building is expected to be completed and ready for use in early 2023.